Luke 11:1-28 Comments by Stephen Ricker

 >Which ones are about God's concerns, and which are about our personal needs and problems?

-* The first two concern God, the last three are about personal needs and problems.
+* The first two are God's concerns.
+The last two are about personal needs and problems.

 >3.
 How does Jesus teach us to address God?